team-gryff/react-monocle/README.md

 ## Contributing/Testing

-* Please feel free to fork and submit pull resquests!
+* Please feel free to fork and submit pull requests!
 * After installing, you can run tests via ```npm run unit-tests``` or ```npm run test``` to run ESLint simultaneously
 * Tests can be found in src/test and are currently broken out into:
   1. astGeneratorTest.js